myokit/myokit/README.md

 ## Quick-start guide

-After installation, to quickly test if Myokit works, open a command window, navigate to the myokit directory and type
+After installation, to quickly test if Myokit works, type

-    python myo run example
+    python -m myokit run example

+or simply

+    myokit run example

 To open an IDE window, type

-    python myo ide
+    myokit ide

-To see what else the `myo` script can do, type
+To see what else Myokit can do, type

-    python myo -h
+    myokit -h

 ## Adding icons etc.
 If you're a Gnome or KDE user, you may wish to install a Myokit icon to your menu, add the mime-type information for Myokit `.mmt` files or add syntax highlighting for gtksourceview (Gedit).
 Scripts to do this are located in